 What are the needs?

-Central America and Mexico are located in one of the most disaster-prone regions in the world, particularly exposed to recurrent and severe floods, hurricanes, landslides, earthquakes and volcanic eruptions.
-Droughts are also frequent and cause significant losses of crops, livestock and forestry, wiping out livelihoods and threatening the food security of whole populations.
-Fast population growth and rapid urbanisation also increase the poorest communities' vulnerability in the face of disasters.
+Central America is one of the most disaster-prone regions in the world, particularly exposed to frequent floods, hurricanes, landslides, earthquakes and volcanic eruptions.
+Severe droughts are also recurrent, causing significant loss of crops, livestock and forestry, wiping out livelihoods and threatening the food security of populations.

 How are we helping?

 Since 1994, the European Commission has allocated €212.8 million in humanitarian aid to Central America and Mexico.
 About two thirds (€136.2 million) have been used to respond to emergencies: floods, droughts, epidemics, earthquakes, volcanic eruptions, internal displacements and the humanitarian consequences of organised violence.
 The remaining €76.6 million have been invested in preparing vulnerable communities and their institutions to face natural hazards and disasters.

 In 2016, the European Commission released €3 million to support the populations most affected by the drought in Guatemala and Honduras; €300 000 to increase knowledge and awareness of the internal displacement crisis in El Salvador, and to strengthen the capacity of state authorities and civil society to provide protection to displaced people; €1.9 million to provide protection, access to education and safe learning environments for children affected by the violence in Guatemala, Honduras and El Salvador.

 The 2016-2017 Disaster Preparedness Programme, DIPECHO, also granted €8.3 million to promote preventive, life-saving initiatives in case of disasters, supporting the local, regional and national disaster prevention and response institutions to increase their capacity to face emergencies, benefiting 500 000 people in Central America.